HQarroum/awesome-iot/README.md

 ### Hardware

 - [Arduino](https://www.arduino.cc/) - Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 It's intended for anyone making interactive projects.
-Arduino senses the environment by receiving inputs from many sensors, and affects its surroundings by controlling lights, motors, and other actuators.
 - [BeagleBoard](http://beagleboard.org/) - The BeagleBoard is a low-power open-source hardware single-board computer produced by Texas Instruments in association with Digi-Key and Newark element14.
-The BeagleBoard was also designed with open source software development in mind, and as a way of demonstrating the Texas Instrument's OMAP3530 system-on-a-chip.
 - [Intel Galileo](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) - The Intel® Galileo Gen 2 board is the first in a family of Arduino*-certified development and prototyping boards based on Intel® architecture and specifically designed for makers, students, educators, and DIY electronics enthusiasts.
 - [Microduino](https://www.microduino.cc/) - Microduino and mCookie bring powerful, small, stackable electronic hardware to makers, designers, engineers, students and curious tinkerers of all ages.
 Build open-source projects or create innovative new ones.
 - [Node MCU (ESP 8266)](http://nodemcu.com/index_en.html) - NodeMCU is an open source IoT platform.
 It uses the Lua scripting language.
 It is based on the eLua project, and built on the ESP8266 SDK 0.9.5.
-It uses many open source projects, such as lua-cjson, and spiffs.
-It includes firmware which runs on the ESP8266 Wi-Fi SoC, and hardware which is based on the ESP-12 module.
 - [Particle](https://www.particle.io) - A suite of hardware and software tools to help you prototype, scale, and manage your Internet of Things products.
 - [Pinoccio](https://pinocc.io/) - Pinoccio is a pocket-sized, wireless sensor and microcontroller board that combines the features of an Arduino Mega board with a ZigBee compatible 2.4GHz radio.
-It also includes components for IoT application development, such as an RGB LED and a micro-SD card slot.
 - [Raspberry Pi](https://www.raspberrypi.org/) - The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It’s capable of doing everything you’d expect a desktop computer to do, from browsing the internet and playing high-definition video, to making spreadsheets, word-processing, and playing games.
 - [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development platform.
 It encompases development boards, hardware module add-ons, and the software that runs on them.
-Tessel is about designing intuitive and accessible hardware development experiences around the open web.

 ### Software